Novak Djokovic is one win away from a calendar grand slam and 21st major title

 The last man to complete the calendar grand slam -- winning the Australian Open, French Open, Wimbledon and US Open in the same year -- was Rod Laver in 1969.
 Laver tweeted a picture of himself watching Friday's semifinal, saying "Great to be back in New York, watching the history channel."

+In his post-match press conference, Zverev said of Djokovic: "If you look at the stats, if you look the pure game of tennis action, he's the greatest of all time.

+"There is a reason why he's won 20 grand slams.
+There's a reason why he's spent the most weeks at world No. 1...
+I think mentally he's the best player to ever play the game.
+Mentally in the most important moments, I would rather play against anybody else but him."

-Medvedev, 25, defeated 12th seed Felix Auger-Aliassime of Canada in straight sets earlier Friday, reaching his third grand slam final.
+Djokovic plays Medvedev on Sunday.
+The 25-year-old defeated 12th seed Felix Auger-Aliassime of Canada in straight sets earlier Friday, reaching his third grand slam final.
 He has dropped just one set in this year's US Open.

 This will be Medvedev's second US Open final, having lost to Nadal in five sets in 2019.
 He lost the Australian Open final to Djokovic in straight sets earlier this year.